ekivemark/nw-vsu/README.md

 The email message that is sent out contains the following message to reply to:

    Just reply with a few brief bullets starting with *.
    Start line with ** to identify completed item.
    Start line with *! to identify priority item or issue.
    Use #hashtag to indicate a category. eg. #BBonFHIR or #HAPI.
-Finish with [DONE] if there is extraneous or quoted text at the end of the e-mail reply."
+   Finish with [DONE] if there is extraneous or quoted text at the end of the e-mail reply.
+   If you send send more than 1 email the last sent email is used.

 ## Next Feature(s)